geoadmin/doc-tech/docs/iframe.md

 To add a legend of a specific layer to your embedded map viewer:

 1. Display the legend of the layer in the map viewer as explained in the [map viewer help](https://www.geo.admin.ch/en/map-viewer-topics-and-data#Display-of-legend-and-additional-information).
-2. Copy the image URL, for example through the context menu of the legend ("Copy Image Link").
+2. Copy the image URL, for example, by right-clicking the legend image and selecting "Copy Image Link".
 3. Add an element to your HTML code displaying the image URL.

-In an example:
+Here is an example:

 ```html
 <iframe src="https://map.geo.admin.ch/#/embed?lang=en&center=2675475,1229326.76&z=6&topic=ech&layers=ch.bfe.grundwasserwaermenutzungspotential&bgLayer=ch.swisstopo.pixelkarte-grau" style="border: 0;width: 400px;height: 300px;max-width: 100%;max-height: 100%;" allow="geolocation"></iframe>